 First, assuming that a firm borrows from one bank, we examine the optimal exit strategy from the lending to the firm.
 The strategy can be developed using real options theory using the stochastic process of firm value.
-This approach is developed by Leland (1994) and Mella-Barral and Perraudin (1997).
-Real options theory pays attention to the bank's waiting option to collect its loan from the deteriorating firm, considering that the firm may avoid bankruptcy.
+This approach is developed by Leland [1994] and Mella-Barral and Perraudin [1997].
+Real options theory pays attention to the bank's waiting option to collect its loan from the deteriorating firm considering the firm may avoid bankruptcy.
 It may be optimal for the bank to exit later.
 The real options model gives a threshold level of firm value for the bank's decision on exiting under uncertainty of firm value.
-Baba (2001) developed a theoretical model to investigate optimal timing in a bank's writing off its NPL using a real options approach.
+Baba [2001] developed a theoretical model to investigate optimal timing in bank's writing off its nonperforming loan using real options approach.

-Second, we assume that a firm borrows from two banks: the main bank and the nonmain bank.
+Second, we assume that a firm borrows from two banks: one is the main bank and the other is the non-main bank.
 This setup introduces a game-theoretic view into the real options model.
-We extend the real options model of Mella-Barral and Perraudin (1997) to a gametheoretic real options model.
-This approach is developed by Dixit and Pindyck (1994) to explain the optimal entry timing in a market in which another player also waits for his/her optimal entry time.
+We extend the real options model of Mella-Barral and Perraudin [1997] to a game-theoretic real options model.
+This approach is developed by Dixit and Pindyck [1994] to explain the optimal entry timing in a market in which another player also waits for his/her optimal entry time.
 They show that there exists an equilibrium where one of the potential entrants invests earlier than the other.
 In addition, the investment timing of the first-mover is earlier than the noncompetitive real options case.
-Grenadier (1996) applied this approach to a real estate market to explain "over-building," a variant of overinvestment as a barrier to new entrants.
-Weeds (2002) applied this approach to firms' R&D investment and compared the results of a cooperative game with those of a noncooperative game.
+Grenadier [1996] applied this approach to a real estate market to explain "overbuilding," a variant of overinvestment as a barrier to new entrants.
+Weeds [2002] applied this approach to firms' R&D investment and compared the results of a cooperative game with those of a noncooperative game.
 These studies examined the entry game with real options theory, while our study focuses on the exit game.